kelly17/creditcard-service/README.md

-Creditcard with Guice and JPA
+Creditcard using Dropwizard-Guice-JPA-Handlebars
 =====================================

-Creditcard application using Guice and JPA (Dropwizard)
+Creditcard application using Guice and JPA (Dropwizard) with handlebars

 Requirements
 ------------